What is Marketing Automation?

 Making account setup easy is key to making your customers happy.
 The best way to do this is to create a workflow that gives them helpful information to get started when they sign up.

-This workflow can include an email welcoming them to the site.
+This marketing automation workflow can include an email welcoming them to the site.
 It should also include instructions on configuring their account profile.

 After this, you can include a condition that sends a follow-up message if they do not configure their profile after a certain amount of time.